ruolin/strawberry/README.md

 ===================
 Strawberry can be run in three different modes.
 The default mode is to do assembly and quantification without reference annotation.

-`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir`
+`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir -p 8`

 You can also run strawberry with the help of reference annotation.
 In this mode, Strawberry uses the known gene models to guide assembly.
 Novel isoform discovery are still allowed.
 If you have a good quality reference annotation but also want to detect novel isoforms, this is the ideal mode.

-`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir -g reference.gtf`
+`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir -g reference.gtf -p 8`

 If you truth your gene annotation completely and do not want to assembly any new isoforms, you can skip the assembly step and just do quantification against provided gene models.

-`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir -g reference.gtf -r`
+`bin/strawberry examples/geuvadis_300/sample_01.sorted.bam -o output_dir -g reference.gtf -r -p 8`

 Good luck!